CivicActions/guidebook/docs/050-how-we-work/virtual-workplace-basics.md

 - **Use email for more formal communication.** In some cases, email may be a more appropriate communication channel than Slack; see [Email](tools/email.md) for more information about email best practices.

-- **Follow the 30-minute rule.** We encourage engineers to follow a 30-minute rule when working on a technical challenge: don't spend more than 30 minutes banging your head against the wall on an issue - if you're blocked, ping/reach out to members of your team - i.e. an engineer reaching out in [#engineering](https://civicactions.slack.com/messages/engineering/).
+- **Follow the 30-minute rule.** We encourage engineers to follow a 30-minute rule when working on a technical challenge: don't spend more than 30 minutes banging your head against the wall on an issue - if you're blocked, ping/reach out to members of your team.

 ## Talking Time Zones

-As a company, we usually reference time using Pacific Time (or PT for short).
-If you're chatting with your whole team or even just a few members, it's best practice to reference time in PT.
+As a company, we usually reference time using Eastern Time (ET).
+If you're chatting with your whole team or even just a few members, it's best practice to reference time in ET.

 There are some cases in which we reference other time zones, usually because of a client's location.
 In these cases we may refer to meeting times in ET _and_ PT.
 We may say something like, "The scrum call is at 9:00PT/12:00ET."